Renewing your spirit one bite at a time

 Step 2: Knead the Dough

-- Cover it in a bowl coated with butter, and let it rest overnight (8-12 hours).
+• Cover it in a bowl coated with butter, and let it rest overnight or until doubled in size.

 Step 3: Roll out your dough